netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 }
 ```

+**Note:**

+> Remember to create the templates for registration form with correct routes

-For now only registration and profile form factories are wrapped;
+> For now only registration and profile form factories are wrapped;
 if you need creat a custom FormType you have to inject the discriminator.

-### Using the User Manager
+### 7. Using the User Manager

 Creating a new UserOne: